 The following advanced features can be accessed by directly editing the emulated machine’s configuration file, which is

 86box.cfg by default.

 With the exception of [LPT] Parallel Port Internet Protocol, every emulated network card stores its MAC address in the

 mac directive of its respective configuration file section.
-Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be the card manufacturer’s Organizationally Unique Identifier, such as 00:E0:4C for Realtek.
+Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be an Organizationally Unique Identifier belonging to the manufacturer, such as

 00:E0:4C:35:F4:C2 for the Realtek RTL8029AS